-As part of the Distribution, we will issue an aggregate of \$ in new senior secured and senior unsecured debt of the Company.
-This indebtedness will consist of:
+As part of the Distribution, we expect to issue an aggregate of \$\infty\$ in new senior secured and senior unsecured debt of the Company.
+We expect that this indebtedness will consist of:

-- \$ in senior secured term loans issued under our new senior secured credit facility described below; and - \$ in senior unsecured notes, which we refer to as the senior notes.
+- \$ in senior secured term loans issued under our new senior secured credit facility described below; and - . \$ in senior unsecured notes, which we refer to as the senior notes.